On This Page

-Once a year, all members of the College must renew their membership with the College to continue practising as a nurse in Ontario.
+Once a year, each member of the College must renew their membership to continue practising as a nurse in Ontario.
 Renewing your membership involves answering questions about your employment status and areas of practice and education, and paying an annual fee.

 Why does the College require nurses to renew their membership every year?

 By renewing your membership, you help protect the public in two important ways:

 - You help ensure that everyone practising as a nurse in Ontario is registered with the College, and their information is accurate and up-to-date.
 This helps identify individuals who attempt to practise (or who are practising) nursing illegally.